Dharma Puthra

 Dharma Puthra (ධර්ම පුත්ර) is a 2006 Sri Lankan comedy film directed by Louis Vanderstraaten and produced by Nimal Sumanasekara for Bensimo CIne Art Productions.
 It stars Wasantha Kumaravila, and Anusha Damayanthi in lead roles along with Ruddhika Rambukwella and Raja Fernando.
 Music composed by Charaka Madusanka.

 Damayanthi won a merit award at 31st Sarasaviya Awards for the acting.
-After the few days of screening, the film was removed from the theaters, where the producer took actions against the financial loss he faced due to the film.
+After a few days of screening, the film was removed from the theaters, prompting the producer to take action against the financial losses he incurred due to the film.